Skip to main content

 What a good saltwater store looks like

 You can size up a saltwater shop fast.
-Look for clean, stable display systems with corals that are open and colored up, not closed and bleached.
-Look for fish that are alert, eating, and not scratching or hiding.
+Look for clean, stable display systems with corals that are open and colored up rather than closed and bleached.
+Look for fish that are alert and eating, with no scratching or hiding.
 Good shops are happy to answer questions, will tell you when a fish is a bad fit for your tank instead of just ringing it up, and often hold or observe new arrivals before selling them.
-A real frag and livestock selection — and staff who keep reef tanks themselves — is the difference between a hobby that's fun and one that's a string of expensive mistakes.
+A real frag and livestock selection, plus staff who keep reef tanks themselves, is the difference between a hobby that's fun and one that's a string of expensive mistakes.

 Getting fish and coral home safe on the drive

-A 30-to-60-minute drive is easy on livestock if you do a few things right.
+A drive of an hour or so is easy on livestock if you do a few things right.
 Have the shop bag everything with enough water and an oxygen-filled headspace.
-Keep the bags dark and temperature-stable — an insulated cooler or a foam box is ideal, and in an Erie winter that's not optional, it's essential.
+Keep the bags dark and temperature-stable.
+An insulated cooler or a foam box is ideal, and in an Erie winter it's essential.
 Drive straight home, don't run errands.
 Once home, acclimate slowly: float to match temperature, then drip-acclimate corals and inverts especially, since they're sensitive to swings in salinity.
 Pick the livestock up last on your trip so it spends the least time in the bag.

 Make the Erie trip count

 If you're driving in, get a whole trip's worth done at once.
-Call ahead and ask whether the specific fish or coral you want is in — livestock moves, and a quick call saves a wasted drive.
+Call ahead and ask whether the specific fish or coral you want is in; livestock moves, and a quick call saves a wasted drive.
 Bring a cooler (winter especially).
-And grab the non-livestock essentials while you're there so you're not making a second trip: salt mix, RO/DI water, test kits, food, anything your tank's due for.
-Sea Cave has been Erie's salt-and-fresh shop since 1975, on East 14th Street — coral, saltwater and freshwater fish, inverts, and the gear to keep them.
+And grab the non-livestock essentials while you're there so you're not making a second trip: salt mix, test kits, food, anything your tank's due for.
+Sea Cave is Erie's salt-and-fresh shop since 1975, at 660 East 14th Street, with coral, saltwater and freshwater fish, inverts and the gear to keep them.
 If you're making the drive from out of town, call ahead and we'll make sure it's worth it.

 Common questions